-Since Falwell became president of the university, enrollment has increased from 9,600 to more than 12,500 residential students and from 27,000 to more than 80,000 online students.
-Liberty’s net assets increased from approximately $100 million in 2007 to over $1 billion in 2012 as a result of increasing support from donors, responsible fiscal management and almost unprecedented enrollment growth.
+Since Falwell became president of the university, enrollment has increased from 9,600 to more than 12,600 residential students and from 27,000 to more than 90,000 online students.
+Liberty's net assets increased from approximately $100 million in 2007 to over $1 billion in 2012 as a result of increasing support from donors, responsible fiscal management, and almost unprecedented enrollment growth.
 Liberty has remained among the most affordable of all private universities in the nation and continues to award over $100 million of institutional aid to its students each year.

 Falwell is instrumental in the planning and construction of improvements on campus.

-“All of these buildings and programs are ultimately and primarily about building lives – the lives of our students and the lives of those they will impact,” Chancellor Falwell has repeated many times.
+"All of these buildings and programs are ultimately and primarily about building lives—the lives of our students and the lives of those they will impact," President Falwell has repeated many times.
 Under his leadership, the university is constantly monitoring job market trends, evaluating and adapting its programs accordingly, so that Liberty students have the tools they need to remain prepared for the future.

-This year alone, Liberty has added almost 30 new academic programs in response to job market trends and students’ expressed needs, taking the total count to more than 270 programs of study currently offered.
+This year alone, Liberty has added almost 30 new academic programs in response to job market trends and students' expressed needs, and is currently offering more than 300 programs of study.

-Since Falwell became chancellor and president, Liberty has grown to become the largest private nonprofit, four-year college in the country, the nation’s seventh largest university, and the largest college in Virginia.
+Since Falwell became president, Liberty has grown to become the largest private, nonprofit four-year college in the country, the nation's seventh largest university, and the largest college in Virginia.
 With students from all 50 states and 95 different countries, Liberty is flourishing on the international stage and influencing America through its alumni.

-His goal is for the university to fulfill his father’s vision – to attain academic excellence and athletic prominence as a world-class university whose graduates will impact the world for the Gospel of Christ, fully equipped for careers in every profession.
+His goal is for the university to fulfill his father's vision—to attain academic excellence and athletic prominence as a world-class university whose graduates will impact the world with the Gospel of Christ, fully equipped for careers in every profession.

 Falwell is a member of the Board of Directors and the Executive Committee of the Lynchburg Regional Chamber of Commerce and was named as the 2006 Business Person of the Year for Western Virginia by the Blue Ridge Business Journal.
 He serves on the board of the Bedford County Public Service Authority and was recently appointed by Virginia Governor Bob McDonnell to the Governor's Commission for Higher Education Investment and Innovation.
 Falwell enjoys playing tennis, hiking, and riding ATVs with his family.